ArnaudBrousseau/arnaudbrousseau.com/content/notes/feeling-lucky-how-to-steal-bitcoins.md

 the associated coins (aka UTXOs) and move them under the control of another private key only you know.

-Do do this you need to send a transaction to the Bitcoin network, signed by the initial private key (the one you found on keys.lol), which moves one or more UTXOs to a new public key.
+To do this you need to send a transaction to the Bitcoin network, signed by the initial private key (the one you found on keys.lol), which moves one or more UTXOs to a new public key.
 Naturally, this new public key will be controlled by another private key, and known only by you!